GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 To promote your application, Click **Next**.

-## Promoting the application
+## Confirm the rollout

-With your release created, you can promote your application.
 When the release was created in the previous step, it automatically rolled out your application to the initial target.
 To confirm your `test` target has your application deployed, run the following command:

 ```bash
 gcloud beta deploy rollouts list --delivery-pipeline web-app-private-targets --release web-app-001